 Sunlight requirements for Limelight hydrangea

 Limelight Hydrangeas prefer partial or full sun for ideal flowering, depending on the climate.
-In warmer places (zones 7 through 9a), the partial sun will generally be plenty.
+The partial sun will generally be plenty in warmer places (zones 7 through 9a).
 Having about four hours of direct sunlight in the morning and shade during the rest of the day will give your plant plenty of light while protecting it from the harsher afternoon heat.

-If you are in zones 3 through 6 where it is typically cooler, a Limelight Hydrangea should get full sun.
-This means about six hours in zones 5 and 6, and definitely 8 full hours of direct sun in zones 3 and 4.
+A Limelight hydrangea should get full sun if you are in zones 3 through 6, where it is typically cooler.
+This means about six hours in zones 5 and 6 and definitely eight full hours of direct sun in zones 3 and 4.
 Your limelight will still live even if you are not hitting these sunlight recommendations, but following this guide will help you get the biggest and healthiest blooms.

 The length of time that a plant is in sunlight directly influences the length of time the plant puts into creating flower stems.
-Both the temperature and the photoreception communicate to the plant the size of flowers that it will be able to sustain throughout the growing and blooming process.
+Both the temperature and the photoreception communicate to the plant the size of flowers it will sustain throughout the growing and blooming process.
 Striking the right balance of light relative to the environmental temperature will yield bigger and longer-lasting flowers.

 Watering Limelight hydrangea